-- Click the desired KVM/Serial switch, and all of its KVM/Serial ports are listed on the screen.
-Note, to return to the devices view, click the Back to all KX/SX Devices link - The KVM or Serial port has been configured as a favorite port. - The KVM port is included in Port Scanner. - The KVM port is configured to automatically connect a speaker when the connection launches. - The KVM port is configured to automatically connect a microphone when the connection launches.

-The icon shown in the top-right corner of the Ports section indicates the KVM/Serial port information retrieval status.
+- The KVM or Serial port has been configured as a favorite port. - The KVM port is included in Port Scanner. - The KVM port is configured to automatically connect a speaker when the connection launches. - The KVM port is configured to automatically connect a microphone when the connection launches. - The icon shown in the top-right corner of the Ports section indicates the KVM/Serial port information retrieval status.
 In this example, there is a green checkmark.
-See Port Data Retrieval Status (on page 78).
+See Port Data Retrieval Status (on page 83).

-- 2. Click in the Action column of the port that you want to configure.
-A settings page opens. - 3.
+- 1. Click in the Action column of the port that you want to configure.
+A settings page opens. - 2.
 Configure the General Settings:

-Checkbox Function

-Hotkey Assign a hotkey combination for quickly accessing this KVM/Serial port.
-Available options include:

-Ctrl + Shift + <character></character>

-Ctrl + Alt + <character></character>

-■ Shift + Alt + <character></character>

-Ctrl + Shift + Alt + <character></character>

-<character> is an alphanumeric character or function key.</character>

-Some hotkey combinations cannot be used for port access and thus are not available.
-See Unavailable Hotkeys for Port Access (on page 77).
+Checkbox Function Hotkey Assign a hotkey combination for quickly accessing this KVM/Serial port.
+Available options include: • Ctrl + Shift + <character></character> • Ctrl + Alt + <character></character> • Shift + Alt + <character></character> • Ctrl + Shift + Alt + <character></character> <character> is an alphanumeric character or function key.</character> Some hotkey combinations cannot be used for port access and thus are not available.
+See Unavailable Hotkeys for Port Access (on page 83).

 Favorite If this checkbox is selected, this KVM/Serial port is shown in the Favorite Access panel.
-See Port Navigator (on page 98).
+See Port Navigator (on page 104).
 Automatically connect Speaker Speaker will automatically be connected to this KVM port at target launch.
 Automatically connect Microphone Microphone will automatically be connected to this KVM port at target launch.
 Include in Port Scanner Add the port to the port scanner.
-See Port Scanner (on page 107).
+See Port Scanner (on page 112).

-- 4. Configure the Target Window Settings if you want to override default settings. - To view your default target window settings, click the Access Client Settings button.
-See Access Client Settings (on page 161) for details on each. - If you want to override any of those settings for the port you are configuring, select the "Use port specific Access Client Settings" checkbox to enable the list. - Select the checkbox for each setting that should override the default setting.
+- 1. Configure the Target Window Settings if you want to override default settings. - To view your default target window settings, click the Access Client Settings button.
+See Access Client Settings (on page 162) for details on each. - If you want to override any of those settings for the port you are configuring, select the "Use port specific Access Client Settings" checkbox to enable the list. - Select the checkbox for each setting that should override the default setting.